This section will point you to various ways of getting help with your router.

 We prefer to have these complete diagnostics, but if you are an experienced user, you can always send us only specific output of standalone diagnostics of components you have a problem with.
 But we still may insist on sending further diagnostic data.

 The first obvious way to get help is this documentation.
 There is a search box in the upper right corner and you can use that one to find more information about a specific topic.

 Apart from official documentation, we also have a community wiki where you can find guides to some more complex setups that are not necessarily officially supported and might or might not work.

 There is official Turris support available via e-mail email@example.com.
 It is not 24/7 and it deals with hardware issues and with serious software issues in supported software.
-It will not help you design your network nor it will fix any package available in OpenWRT.
+It will not help you design your network, nor will it fix any package available in OpenWrt.